OpusCapita/eslint-config/README.md

 ### Configure your editor

-You shoud't run `npm run eslint` every time.
-Your editor will highlight an errors on fly.
+It unnecessary to run `npm run eslint` every time for error checking.
+Your editor able to highlight an errors on fly.
 Some users prefer this way.

 [How to enable ESLint in your editor](http://eslint.org/docs/user-guide/integrations)